Search

 As promised in this year’s Autumn Budget, there have been no increases in tax and National Insurance (NI) for employees.

-Unfortunately, the same can’t be said for employers, with huge changes afoot in April 2025.
+Unfortunately, the same can’t be said for employers, with huge National Insurance changes afoot in April 2025.

 It’s a big shake-up for all employers, with many now working behind the scenes to fully understand the financial impact that the threshold and rate changes to National Insurance will have—and how that plays out in their budget for the next financial year.

-So we’ve mapped out the key changes coming to National Insurance in 2025 and what they mean for your payroll costs.
+So we’ve mapped out the key changes in National Insurance coming in April, and what they mean for your payroll costs.

 Employer’s NI to be increased from 13.8% to 15%